anki-code/xonsh-operators-proposal/XEP-2.rst

 *OR alternative with backwards compatibility:*

 Merge ``!()`` and ``$()`` operators as described in the proposal into new operator.
-Add deprecation warnings to old operators and remove them after time i.e. in 1.0 version.
+Add deprecation warnings to old operators and remove them after time i.e. with xonsh 1.0 release.

 Quick examples
 **************